MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-fra-deployment.md

         <ISV_RetailProxy_CustomizableFile Include="$(SdkReferencesPath)\Contoso.Commerce.RetailProxy.SalesTransactionSignatureSample.dll" />
         ```

-    2. Add the following lines to the **ItemGroup** section to include the CRT extensions in the deployable packages.
+    2. Add the following lines to the **ItemGroup** section to include the CRT extensions in the deployable packages:

         - **[Retail 7.3.2 and later](#tab/retail-7-3-2)**